shuskey/Sketch-A-Doodle/Assets/Readme.txt

 Sketch A Doodle Readme
 To Add:
 [ ] option to make mini map close/open
-[ ] UI button and or input button to restart or end the game [ ] See how Scriptable Objects might help with Maze Data (name, creator, texture, start location, end location)
+[ ] Can I get a Maze Scan from the Laptop camera - or external camera - while running Unity ?

 -- COMPLETE --
-[X] affix camera to player - Or '1st person player' - and/or fix 'look around' jerkiness [X] Have a fog around the mini map, fog dissipates as you travel around the maze [X] Footprints would be cool
+[X] UI button and or input button to restart or end the game [X] See how Scriptable Objects might help with Maze Data (name, creator, texture, start location, end location) [X] Read complete list of scriptable maze objects into a list [X] Display a scrollable list of Maze Display game objects based on list of Maze Scriptable Objects [X] affix camera to player - Or '1st person player' - and/or fix 'look around' jerkiness [X] Have a fog around the mini map, fog dissipates as you travel around the maze [X] Footprints would be cool